 was planning to invade his (Croesus’) kingdom, kill him, enslave his people and take away all that he owned.

-However, Croesus could not be sure whether this was true or not.
+However, Croesus could not be sure whether this threat to Croesus' kingdom and wealth was true or not.

-Croesus met with his generals and they considered all the different strategies of what they might do.
+Croesus met with his generals and they considered the different strategies of what they might do.

-on the Lydian side of the river Halys and wait, seeing if the Persians would cross the river, invade and come to them.
+on the Lydian side of the river Halys and wait, seeing if the Persians would cross the river and invade.

-If the Persians were not planning to attack, this would clearly be the better approach to take.
+If the Persians were not planning to attack, this was thought to be the better approach to take.

 The second option, was to strike at the Persians first, surprise them where and when they least expected

 in a bold offensive move.
-This would involve making a first and aggressive move
+This would involve making the first, aggressive move

-If Croesus did this, he needed to cross the river Halys and invade the Persian empire,
+If Croesus took this option, he needed to cross the river Halys and invade the Persian empire,

-beginning a war with the Persians which might be uneccesary.
+beginning a war with the Persians which might be wholly uneccesary.

-Even though they considered all the information available in weeks of counsel meetings,
+Though they considered all the information available in weeks of council meetings,

 Croesus and his generals were not able to arrive at a conclusive decision.

-Thus, in the midst of this overwhelmingly critical conundrum, he decided to consult an oracle.
+Thus, in the midst of this overwhelmingly critical conundrum, Croesus decided to consult an oracle.

 But, which one?
 He knew that literally ‘everything’ was riding on a ‘correct’ answer.

-There were seven great oracles available to him, including those in Greece, Libya and Egypt:
+There were seven great oracles available to him, including those in Greece, Libya and Egypt.
+They were:

 Amphiarius, Trophonis, Dodona, Phocis, Branchidae, Delphi and Ammon;

-and Croesus had the intellectual acuity, money, power and the wherewithal to test them all.
+Croesus had the need, intellectual acuity, money, power and the wherewithal to test them all.

-If he could determine an oracle was accurate and thus see clearly see what could not be seen any other way,
+If Croesus could determine an oracle was accurate and thus see clearly see what could not be seen any other way,

 only then, would Croesus ask that oracle, ‘What to do regarding Cyrus and the Persian empire.’